The ASPCA in Miami, Florida

 The ASPCA works to improve animals’ lives and keep more pets with their loving families in communities that struggle with animal homelessness and have gaps in veterinary care.
 By increasing access to basic veterinary care and pet resources in the areas of greatest need, we aim to create healthier communities for cats, dogs and their families.

-Through our Community Engagement program and our Community Veterinary Center in Liberty City, Miami, we are providing critical services, supplies and medical care to pets in need.
+Through our Community Veterinary Center in Liberty City, Miami, we are providing critical services, supplies and medical care to pets in need.

-Need Assistance with a Pet in the Miami Area?
+Need Assistance with a Cat or Dog in the Liberty City Area?
 Contact Us!

 For pet owners who live in Miami-Dade and need non-emergency assistance with their pets, please complete the form below and we will contact you within 72 hours.
 Please do not use this form for emergency care.
 If your pet requires emergency care, visit your local veterinary emergency hospital.